tyson-swetnam/gsi-lightning/PITCHME.md

 ---

-### A Data Science Workbench allows me to:
+### A Data Science Workbench allows you to:

-- Send my algorithms to the data and compute <!-- .element: class="fragment" -->
+- Send your algorithms to the data and compute <!-- .element: class="fragment" -->
-- Work in my preferred environment, language, and libraries <!-- .element: class="fragment" -->
+- Work in your preferred environment, language, and libraries <!-- .element: class="fragment" -->
   - Python, R, C++, Matlab, Spark, etc. <!-- .element: class="fragment" -->

 ---

-Moving my preferred software stack to the cloud or HPC...
+How do we make this all work together?

 ---